Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 I have done this route twice, and it’s still one of my favourite travel experiences to date.
 I hope to go again next season.

-Average cost: 24,100 – 44,800 PHP (£350 – £650)
+Average cost: 24,100 – 44,800 PHP (ยฃ350 – ยฃ650)

-Tao Philippines is the original provider of these island-hopping expeditions.
+• Tao Philippines is the original provider of these island-hopping expeditions.

-However, Big Dream Boatman uses smaller groups and offers better value for money overall.
+• However, Big Dream Boatman uses smaller groups and offers better value for money overall.

 4. Honda Bay (Puerto Princesa)

-While the city itself is highly urbanised, Honda Bay is an island hopping destination located 15 minutes’ drive north of the busy city centre.
+Puerto Princesa is the capital city of Palawan.
+While the city itself is highly urbanised, Honda Bay is a beautiful island hopping destination located 15 minutes’ drive north of the city centre.

 As an island-hopping destination, Honda Bay is very small compared to El Nido and Coron.

-It has access to a small group of islands with white-sand beaches, including the popular sandbar of Snake Island and the Starfish and Cowrie islands which are populated by large numbers of starfish.
+It has access to a small group of islands with white-sand beaches, including the Starfish and Cowrie islands.
+Snorkelling is popular along Pambato Reef, which stretches for 40 acres.

-Average cost: 2,080 PHP (£30) per person for a group tour
+Average cost: 2,080 PHP (ยฃ30) per person.

 Best tours: